 - reporting enrollment to NSLDS and/or related enrollment and degree verification services.

 Directory information will be disclosed by the University without prior written consent.
-Students may direct the University not to disclose their directory information by notifying The Office of Registrar in writing, within two weeks of first day of fall term.
+Students may direct the University not to disclose their directory information by notifying The Office of Registrar in writing.
 Requests to withhold directory information will remain in effect until rescinded in writing by the student.
 At Ohio Northern University, directory information includes following:

 - Student name

 - Home and mailing address and telephone numbers

 - Major fields of study and college of enrollment